What You Need To Know About Another Wild Week In The Russia Investigation

 Cohen also admitted that he lied to Congress about the negotiations that Trump's business conducted with powerful Russians in 2016 over a possible deal to build a Trump Tower in Moscow.
 Cohen had told lawmakers those talks ended in January 2016, but then he said as part of a recent plea deal that those talks lasted well into the campaign until June 2016, including after Trump had become the GOP front-runner.

 Cohen then suggested that he has still more to say about Trump, when the time is right.
-In a sometimes emotional courtroom speech in Manhattan Wednesday, he made clear that he feels he has broken free from the thrall under which Trump once held him.
+In a sometimes emotional courtroom speech in Manhattan on Wednesday, he made clear that he feels he has broken free from the thrall under which Trump once held him.

 "Blind loyalty to this man," he said, "led me to choose a path of darkness, not light."